 What the app does NOT do:

-That last point matters a lot for understanding what this actually means for consumption patterns.
+That last point matters for understanding what age verification can and cannot do.

 Will this actually reduce porn consumption?